SIERRA de LOJA.

 Little Bustards (Sisón Común / Tetrax tetrax).

 I meet Bob down in Huetor Tajar so that we could go and have a look at the wintering flock of Little Bustards (Sisón Común / Tetrax tetrax) which by now numbered 215 birds.
 I had checked out the site earlier and found the flock on one of their regular fields just out of the town.
-When we arrived we counted about 180 birds, most of the flock.
+When we arrived, we counted about 180 birds, most of the flock.
 Bob took some shots from in the car and then tried to get a bit closer by using the cover of the adjacent Asparagus field.
-Unfortunately a train spooked the birds and they flew off to the fields they use in the Loja direction.
-We then had a look along the river picking up a single Green Sandpiper (Andarrios Grande / Tringa ochropus), Meadow Pipit (Bistita Común / Anthus pratensis), White Wagtail (Lavandera Blanca / Montacilla alba), Common Chaffinch (Pinzón Vulgar / Fringilla coelebs), Common Chiffchaff (Mosquitero Común / Phylloscopus collybita), Greenfinch (Verderón Común / Carduelis chloris) and Crested Lark (Cogujada Común / Galerida cristata).
+Unfortunately, a train spooked the birds and they flew off to the fields they use in the Loja direction.
+We then had a look along the river picking up a single Green Sandpiper (Andarrios Grande / Tringa ochropus), Meadow Pipit (Bistita Común / Anthus pratensis), White Wagtail (Lavandera Blanca / Montacilla alba), Common Chaffinch (Pinzón Vulgar / Fringilla coelebs), Common Chiffchaff (Mosquitero Común / Phylloscopus collybita), European Greenfinch (Verderón Común / Carduelis chloris) and Crested Lark (Cogujada Común / Galerida cristata).

 Spotless Starling (Estornino Negro / Sturnus unicolor).